jiguorui/bitcask/readme.md

 "Add" means "store this data, but only if the server *doesn't* already hold data for this key".

+## Delete

+Delete data by key, in fact, just set a empty value for that key.

 ## Get

 "Get" data by key.

+## Merge

+Merge the files.